-</scorpion>
+</scorpion> or Scorpion

-An inaccurate CBS TV show about hacking.
+An inaccurate CBS TV show about hacking that ran from 2014-2017.

-scrape (v.), scraping
+scrape (v.), scraping (n.)

-A script can retrieve (scrape) all of the data from a webpage in lieu of an API retrieving the specifically desired information.
+A script can retrieve (scrape) all of the data from a web page in lieu of an API retrieving the specifically desired information.

-screencap, screenshot
+screencap, screenshot (n.)

-We don't use these terms in formal writing unless the method of capture is relevant to the narrative.
+Don't use these terms in formal writing unless the method of capture is relevant to the narrative.
+We recommend calling them figures or using terms that are related to the content, as in "the login page below."